cshutchinson/map-filter-reduce-exercises/README.md

              { firstName: 'Zach', lastName: 'Klabunde', role: 'Instructor'}];
 ```

 We want to change up the structure of our users so that we can use the users' full name as the key and have their role as the value.
-Normally, this would take a lot of looping and initializing some variables.
-However, with reduce we can set an empty object as our starting point (i.e. previous) and do it all in a single go!
+Normally, this would take a lot of looping and inxitializing some variables.
+However, wxith reduce we can set an empty object as our starting point (i.e. previous) and do xit all in a single go!

 ```javascript
 users.reduce(function (usersObj, user) {